 You can also consolidate federal and private loans with SoFi, whereas many lenders do not.
 On top of that, refinancing your student loans with SoFi is easy.

-Additionally, SoFi also offers personalized career planning and job search assistance, entrepreneurship support, and access to our extensive member network through free community events like happy hours and dinners.
+Additionally, SoFi also offers personalized career services and job search assistance, and access to our extensive member network through complementary member experiences like happy hours and dinners.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.